Easy Almond Cookies

 And if you think of Christmas cookies, don’t miss these 15 amazing Christmas cookies.
 It’s a collection of recipes perfect to inspire you!

-I hope you’ll love these Italian almond cookies as mush as we do, and if you make them or if you have any questions, please leave a comment, rate it, or tag a photo #theclevermeal on Instagram.
+I hope you’ll love these Italian almond cookies as much as we do.
+If you make them or if you have any questions, please leave a comment, rate it, or tag a photo #theclevermeal on Instagram.
 I would love to hear from you!

 Close-up of a turquoise bowl with white almond cookies.